ShaiModingGit/RelationWindow/README.md

 How to use:

-1.**Select** a function name and then open right click menu and select `Show Relations`.
+1.**Select** a function name or a variable and then open right click menu and select `Show Relations`.
 You can see the call chain of the function in a new panel.

+in the window top bar, there is a checkbox option to do it automatically.

 If you want show relations by a shortcut key, you can add the following code to your `keybindings.json` file.
 For example: